- What does Coding Dojo do?

 What does Coding Dojo cost?
 How much work is involved?

 The Coding Dojo on-campus software engineering bootcamp costs $13,495.
 Students can choose to pay upfront, in 3 installments, or in monthly payments.
 If they choose to pay upfront, they may receive a discount of up to $2500.
-In order to be accepted, candidates must fill out an online application, interview with an admissions team member, and then pay their deposit.
+Candidates must fill out an online application.
+Then, they interview with an admissions team member and pay their deposit.

-The online part-time software engineering bootcamp costs $9,995 and the same payment options are offered.
+The online part-time software engineering bootcamp costs $9,995.
+The same payment options are offered.
 The application process is slightly different for the online program.
-Students must still fill out the application, then they do an online skills assessment before a decision is made and their deposit is required.
+Students must still fill out the application.
+Then, they do an online skills assessment.
+Their deposit is required once they are accepted.
 The intro to programming course is free.